-Family Support for Addiction
+Family Support For Addiction In Denver

 A recent survey done by Insights West showed that 30% of the respondents had been personally affected by addiction.
 Substance abuse is a problem that affects the person struggling with addiction and people close to them, like the family.
 One of the more significant challenges families go through is emotional distress resulting from the stigma.
 Treating the substance abuser alone might not lead to a long-term solution because the family’s guilt, anger, and shame might not easily go away.
 Fortunately, family support exists for addiction groups that help family members pull through such situations.